-I paint primarily to take pleasure in its results, also to have something new to look at every now and then.
+I paint to take pleasure in its results, also to have something new to look at.
 My oeuvre is pretty scattershot, meaning I’ll paint whatever interests me at any given time.
 That interest usually leads to figures, with their own strange pull—bound by walls, or rooms of some sort, the usual stuff.
 The result is a gravity-laden bottom-heavy thing, weighted by chiaroscuro and middle age, where mass just wants to sit down.
 And compared with painting anything else—like abstracted arrangements of whatnot without a beginning or an end—I paint a person and everything starts all over again, and then comes to its conclusion.

 I don’t wonder too much, fundamentally, why I do this—this instead of a myriad of other things—because no answer suffices.
-Except for my sister, I don’t have an audience, even among friends, and the idea of being motivated by status or income is just silly, not to mention a guaranteed failure.
 I paint on weekends and before leaving for my job and doodle surreptitiously on the Long Island Railroad.
 I think it’s nice being a particle of something surreal and very old, wonderfully burdened by orthodoxy—its history can be found, it seems, beneath every rock—which still invites you to move forward.
 Artists really are privileged in that way.